cugos/qgisworkshop_org/docs/source/workshop/python.rst

 What is Python
 --------------

 Python is a fun and powerful programming language used in web applications and desktop software.
-It's used alot as a binding around well-known OSGeo-backed libraries such as GDAL/OGR andGEOS.
+It can also be found wrapping OSGeo-backed libraries such as GDAL/OGR, JTS and GEOS.
 Key features include:

     * very clear, readable syntax
     * intuitive object orientation
     * exception-based error handling
     * very high level dynamic data types
-    * implemented in many languages (classic Python is C/C++ at it's core, but there are Java (Jython) and .NET (IronPython) implementations)
+    * implemented in many languages (classic Python is C/C++ at it's core.
+But there are Java (Jython) and .NET (IronPython) implementations also)

 Why it is important/popular
 ---------------------------

-* Well, for starters, it can access \  **tons** \ of OSGeo libraries and software to do workflows programmatically.
-Some of these include (but are not limited to):
+* For our purposes, Python can be used to access \  **tons** \ of OSGeo libraries and software.
+This way we can write programmatic workflows.
+Some of this OSGeo software includes but is not limited to:
     - PostGIS
     - GDAL/OGR
     - GEOS